How to clean climbing shoes

 While it is possible to wash climbing shoes (we’ll cover that soon), you’ll want to keep this to a minimum and only resort to water when times are desperate.

-Here are a few of our favorite solutions to fix that climbing shoe smell.
+Here are a few of my favorite solutions to stop climbing shoes from smelling.

 Solution #1: Take Them Off

 Reduce the risk of smelly climbing shoes by taking them off and letting them air out after a couple of climbs.
 Similarly, when you get home, don’t leave your climbing shoes stuffed in the bottom of your bag.
-Ideally, you’ll want to store them in a suitable place.
+Let them air out for a bit, then store them in a suitable place.

 Solution #2: Apply Some Product

-Utilizing odor-fighting accessories is a hassle-free alternative to washing your climbing shoes.
-Not only is it less hassle, more importantly, there’s no chanace of causing long-term damage your shoes.
+Utilizing odor-fighting accessories prevents the need for frequently washing your climbing shoes.
+Not only is it less hassle, more importantly, there’s no chance of causing long-term damage your shoes.

 Consider giving your shoes a spray of odor eliminator, or leaving a dryer sheet inside when not in use.
-There are also some brilliant products out there, like the Boot Bananas (I personally use these), that are designed to fight smelly climbing shoes.
+There are also some brilliant products out there like the Boot Bananas, which I personally use, that are designed to fight smelly climbing shoes.

 Solution #3: Keep Your Feet Clean

-You’ll also want to consider the state of your own feet, after all, they are the culprits who started the stink in the first place.
+You’ll also want to consider the state of your own feet, after all, they are the culprits that started the stink in the first place.